Quantum Algorithms for Structured Prediction: Smooth Optimization

-At its core, the quantum linear programming algorithm of \cite{van2017quantum} in particular, and more generally the quantum SDP solvers of \cite{brandao2017quantum} and \cite{van2017quantum}, rely on amplitude amplification procedures that prepare Gibbs states up to the needed precision.
-It is, therefore, tempting to use Gibbs state preparation directly to solve \eqref{eq:min_max_opt} given that, in classical algorithms, smooth approximation of piecewise linear objective functions is a common method for designing improved gradient-based solvers \cite{beck2012smoothing}.
+In \cref{sec:nonsmooth_prelude}, we considered subgradient method for minimizing the nonsmooth objective function \eqref{eq:min_max_func}.
+In convex optimization, smooth approximation of nonsmooth objective functions is a common method for designing improved gradient-based solvers \cite{beck2012smoothing}.
 We construct such a smooth approximation of the function $f$, and find the minimum of the approximation.

 One approach to smoothing the $\max$ of a set of functions is \emph{softmax smoothing} \cite{beck2012smoothing}.
 For a finite set $\mathcal Y$ and $\beta > 0$, the softmax approximation of the $\max$ operator over a set of values $\mathcal Y$ is defined as